arsalanhabib01/Random-forest-model/README.md

 ## Built With
-.
-React.js - A JavaScript library for building user interfaces .
-MongoDB - A cross-platform document-oriented database program .
-Express.js - A web application framework for Node.js
+* React.js - A JavaScript library for building user interfaces
+* MongoDB - A cross-platform document-oriented database program
+* Express.js - A web application framework for Node.js
-.
-Cors - A middleware that allows Cross-Origin Resource Sharing (CORS) .
-Dotenv - A module that loads environment variables from a .env file .
-Chart.js - A JavaScript library for data visualization that works with React.js .
-Axios.js - A Promise-based HTTP client for the browser and Node.js
+* Cors - A middleware that allows Cross-Origin Resource Sharing (CORS)
+* Dotenv - A module that loads environment variables from a .env file
+* Chart.js - A JavaScript library for data visualization that works with React.js
+* Axios.js - A Promise-based HTTP client for the browser and Node.js
+* XLSX - A library for reading, writing, and manipulating Excel files
+* @fortawesome/react-fontawesome - A React wrapper for the Font Awesome icon library
+* @fortawesome/free-solid-svg-icons - A library of scalable vector icons for React.js

 ## Dashboard and Charts